 During tests, the researchers also found the coronavirus could be detected in the air up to three hours after emission, making it vital that people clean the air.

 While you are actively wearing masks and sanitizing surfaces to prevent the spread of viruses, it’s essential to consider a solution to clean the air.

 According to Harvard Schools for Health, they recommend bringing fresh outdoor air into a room as the most ideal solution.
 Unfortunately, it is not the most viable solution in many environments.
 They go on to recommend utilizing True HEPA filtration in addition to HVAC systems to ensure proper ventilation and filtration.

 That said, it is essential to understand the difference between HEPA like filtration and True HEPA Filtration.

-AeraMax Pro's combination of smart and effective technology with True HEPA Filtration is 99.99% effective against coronavirus* creating healthier spaces.
+Discover how AeraMax Pro's combination of smart and effective technology with True HEPA Filtration creates healthier spaces.